 Marketers are of two minds on how upfront businesses should be about what their QR codes do.
 Some believe you should take all the guesswork out of the interaction and tell the consumer exactly what the QR code contains.
 In contrast, others believe an element of mystery can entice more users to scan a code out of curiosity.

 Ultimately, marketers have found that consumers in the gaming space are more responsive to a surprise or mysterious QR code, while retail consumers prefer a more straightforward disclosure.

-One thing is clear: Mobile is the future, as smartphones become ubiquitous and apps monopolize more and more of consumers’ shrinking attention spans.
-But simply applying old marketing techniques to this new medium won’t work.
+Smartphones are ubiquitous, and apps monopolize more of consumers’ shrinking attention spans, making mobile marketing a must-have strategy.
+But applying old marketing techniques to this new medium won’t work.
 Ultimately, marketers need innovative, contemporary strategies for innovative, contemporary platforms.